Metro Trains Melbourne: History

 Metro Trains Melbourne was selected as the new operator by the Government of Victoria through its relevant agency, the Director of Public Transport, in June 2009 and replaced the previous operator, Connex Melbourne, on 30 November 2009.
 It was awarded an eight-year contract with the option of being extended for a further seven years.
-On 2 April 2012, the newly created Public Transport Victoria took over the management of the contract from the Director of Public Transport.
+On 2 April 2012, the newly created Public Transport Victoria (now Transport Victoria) took over the management of the contract from the Director of Public Transport.

 In May 2012, Australian Rail Tram and Bus Industry Union accused Metro Trains of taking shortcuts in safety procedures, including not checking on-board CCTV and intercoms, and allowing trains with cracked inner glass to take passengers.
 Metro Trains claim safety equipment is regularly checked during routine maintenance.
 It was reported in 2013 that tens of thousands of passengers were missing out on compensation when Metro failed to meet monthly performance targets, either because they were not aware of their entitlements or didn't want the hassle of going through a complicated claims system.

 On 13 July 2017, Metro experienced a computer outage which resulted in 224 services being cancelled, and 378 services running late.
 Metro was fined a total of $1.2 million and was forced to reimburse $620,000 to the customers affected.
 Metro Trains chief Mike Haughton said: "A failure in the core train control system had meant operators could not see the trains, so it was shut down for safety reasons."

 In September 2017 the state government extended the contract with Metro Trains until November 2024.
 It was later extended to May 2026, then until November 2027.